Do Masks for Viruses Help Stop COVID-19?

 Bottom line is that you and your family should wear masks when you leave the house.
 While masks rated “N95” are best, and if you do not have these, buy other types that help more than wearing nothing, or see dozens of tutorials on how to make DIY masks.

 This site is updated frequently.
-See recent articles for carefully researched and current information about DIY masks for viruses and face shields, pandemic and disaster preparedness, germ prevention, and more.
+We’ve written articles with carefully researched and current information about DIY masks for viruses and face shields, pandemic and disaster preparedness, germ prevention, and more.

 - See dozens of patterns and tutorials to make DIY masks

-- See dozens of patterns and tutorials to make DIY face shields
+- Check out dozens of patterns and tutorials to make DIY face shields

 - Read our “Contagion Cleaning Checklist” and share with everyone